-Discontinue use of Vitex in early pregnancy by weaning off over a two week period.
-In the case of low progesterone due to insufficient corpus luteal function, Vitex has been shown safe to continue through the first trimester of pregnancy.
+Discontinue use of Vitex in early pregnancy by weaning off over a one-week period.
+You would first contact your doctor/midwife/naturopathic physician and request to get your hormone levels tested.
+In the case of low progesterone due to insufficient corpus luteal function, Vitex has been shown to be safe to continue through the first trimester of pregnancy.
 That being said, it would be best to only do so under the supervised guidance of a skilled herbalist or midwife trained in herbal medicine.

 Dandelion leaf (Taraxacum officinale)